 Anthony BushardAssociate Professor of Music History, Area Head for Academic Studies

 Area of Focus: Music History

-Anthony J. Bushard arrived at the Glenn Korff School of Music in 2006.
-Dr. Bushard received a B.A. in music (piano) from St. John's University in Collegeville, Minnesota, as well as a M.M. and Ph.D. in musicology from the University of Kansas.
+Anthony J. Bushard received a B.A. in music (piano) from St. John's University in Collegeville, Minnesota, as well as a M.M. and Ph.D. in musicology from the University of Kansas.
 He is a member of the American Musicological Society, College Music Society, Society for American Music, Pi Kappa Lambda and Phi Kappa Phi honor societies, and a two-time recipient of the Milton Steinhardt Scholarship in musicology at the University of Kansas.
 Also while at KU, he was a harpsichordist for the KU Collegium Musicum and the Spencer Consort.

 Dr. Bushard's research interests are in Contemporary American music with a special focus on jazz, blues, and film music, and he was recognized for his work with the Hixson-Lied College’s Junior Faculty Achievement Award in Research and Creative Activity (2014).
 His masters research deals with the jazz and blues club scene in Kansas City during the 1930s.
 Furthermore, he has published sections of that research in the New Grove Dictionary of Jazz, Second Edition.
-Currently, he is expanding the scope of this topic, seen at the Mediating Jazz Conference in Manchester, England (2009) and forthcoming in the Jazz Research Journal (2019) and Documenting Jazz Conference (Birmingham, England; 2020).
+Currently, he is expanding the scope of this topic, seen at the Mediating Jazz Conference (Manchester, England; 2009) and forthcoming in the Jazz Research Journal (2019) and Documenting Jazz Conference (Birmingham, England; 2020).
 Dr. Bushard has also collaborated with the UNL Jazz Orchestra and the UNL Big Band in their "historical concerts."
-The results of this partnership have been presented at the Leeds International Jazz Education Conference (2012), Leeds, England, Echoes of Ellington Conference in Austin, Texas (2009), International College Music Society Conference in Zagreb, Split, and Dubrovnik, Croatia (2009), and was featured in the Journal of Music History Pedagogy (Spring 2013), and webcast to a worldwide internet audience on NET (https://www.youtube.com/watch?v=50BFi6CYg00).
+The results of this partnership have been presented at the Leeds International Jazz Education Conference (Leeds, England; 2012), Echoes of Ellington Conference (Austin, Texas; 2009), International College Music Society Conference (Zagreb, Split, and Dubrovnik, Croatia; 2009), and was featured in the Journal of Music History Pedagogy (Spring 2013), and webcast to a worldwide internet audience on NET (https://www.youtube.com/watch?v=50BFi6CYg00).